Animal welfare services in Thurston, Mason, and Lewis Counties helping those who cannot help themselves please call us

 To promote the welfare of animals and keep families together, Concern for Animals (CFA) provides spay/neuter and medical care funding, pet food bank and rescue & adoption programs in the Thurston, Mason, and Lewis County area.

 Concern for Animals provides financial assistance to qualified pet owners that need to alter their pets but cannot afford the cost.
 Low-cost spay/neuter procedures are available at local veterinary clinics recommended by Concern for Animals.
 Funding to fix feral cats, domestic cats and dogs provides relief to communities that reduce unwanted litters, animal overpopulation, unnecessary euthanasia of healthy, adoptable animals and overcrowding in animal shelters.
 Proof of low income, military, student or retirement status is required before authorizing veterinarian services in Lewis, Mason and Thurston counties.
 After a voucher has been issued there is a 30 day grace period to use the voucher, after which the voucher is void.
 Please contact (360) 456-8176 for more information about spay/neuter assistance.

 Concern for Animals provides voucher assistance for medical care as available per grant funding.
 Proof of low income, military, student or retirement status is required before authorizing veterinary services in Lewis, Mason and Thurston counties.
-Please contact (360) 456-8176 for more information regarding emergency medical care financial assistance.
-Funding is not available for routine office visits, vaccines, rabies/feline leukemia testing, or pre-existing conditions.
+Please contact (360) 456-8176 for more information regarding medical financial assistance.
+Funding is not available for routine office visits, vaccines or rabies/feline leukemia testing.
 After a voucher has been issued there is a 7 day grace period to use the voucher, after which the voucher is void.
 Concern for Animals does not offer financial assistance for outstanding balances for veterinary care and animals in need of medical assistance vouchers must be spayed or neutered.
 Vouchers must be applied for prior to services rendered.